samuelmeuli/fathom/docs/installing-fathom.md

 3. Confirm that Fathom is installed properly by running `fathom --version`.

 _Fathom also provides a Docker image.
-Read on [here](docker.md) fore details._
+See [here](docker.md) for details._

 ## Configuration

-> This step is optional.
+Configuring Fathom is optional.
 By default, Fathom will use a SQLite database file in the current working directory.

-To run the Fathom web server we will need to [configure Fathom](configuration.md) so that it can connect with your database of choice.

-Let's create a new directory where we can store our configuration file and SQLite database:
+Let's create a new directory where we can store our SQLite database and optionally our configuration file:

 ```sh
 mkdir ~/my-fathom-site
 cd ~/my-fathom-site
 ```

-Then, create a file named `.env` with the following content:
+If necessary, create a configuration file named `.env`, with the following content:

 ```conf
 FATHOM_SERVER_ADDR=9000